Income tax slips for students

 A credit for full-time post-secondary studies is calculated based on the number of sessions that the student started and completed during the year.
 The amount is to be claimed by the person claiming the student as a dependant (generally the student's father or mother).
 This amount is not tuition fees.

-You can claim a portion of the cost of your transit pass on your Income Tax Return.
+Prior to 2017: You can claim a portion of the cost of your transit pass on your Income Tax Return.
 Print your slip through uoZone, under the Finances and jobs tab.

-New: You can only claim the cost of monthly public transit passes or passes of longer duration for travel on public transit for the period of January 1, 2017 to June 30, 2017.
+2017: You can only claim the cost of monthly public transit passes or passes of longer duration for travel on public transit for the period of January 1, 2017 to June 30, 2017.
 For more information, please visit Canada Revenue Agency's web site.

 Employer Identification Number (EIN) (required by the United States)